fritzgt/node-db3-challenge/README.md

 ## Stretch Problems

 - In [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top):

-  - Displays CategoryName and a new column called Count that shows how many products are in each category.
+[x] Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT CategoryName, LENGTH(description) - LENGTH(REPLACE(description, ' ', '')) AS Count from categories GROUP BY CategoryName

-  - Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
+[x] Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT OrderID, Quantity AS ItemCount from orderdetails GROUP BY OrderID

-- Add the following method to your API
+[x]Add the following method to your API

 - `addStep(step, scheme_id)`: This method expects a step object and a scheme id.
 It inserts the new step into the database, correctly linking it to the intended scheme.

 - You may use `POST /api/schemes/:id/addStep` to test this method.